wang-chen/SubT/README.md

       #     where only the sequence ID, date, and time can be different.
       # category: interest-1 or interest-2

-More information about this evaluation metric, checkout [our paper](https://arxiv.org/pdf/2005.08829.pdf).

-For example, after you run the following overall performance script, you will get
+For example, after you run the following overall performance script.

       python performance.py --save-flag example --root results-example --category interest-2 --delta 1 2 3

+You will get:

 * Mean Accuracy for delta = [1,2,3]